ITurres/The-Time-Meister/README.md

        Also, I believe under what i think its right, that in order to have my logo centered and two of the links to the left and two to the right; on index.
 I have to write the first two links, then the logo and then, the last two links.
 For them to be as mentioned.

 HEADER:
        For the header i will need to add a header tag with a class of header to hold the img and the tittle.
-(THE THING WILL BE HOW TO WRITE THE HTML FILE SO THE TITTLE GETS ON TOP OF THE IMG) ill figure it out...!!!!!(needs to be resolve soon)!!!!!
+(THE THING WILL BE HOW TO WRITE THE HTML FILE SO THE TITTLE GETS ON TOP OF THE IMG): RESOLVE.>

+       Solution:
+       > HTML: will need a container
+       then a div with class with the text in it.

+       > CSS: for the "container" give a property of position:relative.
+       For the item (text in image) give a property of position:absolute, top:50% and left:50% and transform: translate(-50%, -50%);.
+       IMPORTANT: all thi will work, but will affect the navbar, causing this to disappear under the image with text.
+(TO BE RESOLVE)...

 SECTION:
         In the case of the Section, I will open a section tag with the same name of class, then under it will go a class of container and its child will be a class of items.
         Then, ill <div> texts, images and a button for each one of the items.